robbintt/outlines/summaries/rules_for_radicals_1971.md

     - The prerequisite for ideology is `possession of a basic truth`
         - Easy for christians, marxists
         - Hard for an organizer working for open society, who must be a `political relativist`

 - A `free-society organizer` is free of the shackles of dogma
     - One belief: `that people, given the power to act, will do the right thing in the long run, most of the time`
+    - **Politics of Change**: free to focus on what matters to people now, rather than serve a dogma
-            - "Politics of Change".
-Note: This is perhaps better called the **un-dogma** of a free society.
+    - Note: This is perhaps better called the **un-dogma** of a free society.